ayetpyae/DH110/assignment08/README.md

 ## User Research - Contextual Inquiry:
 After conducting usability testing, I sought to understand users and how they navigated the web to find information on the general topic of K-12 education.
 I decided to use a combination of two methods to do so: participatory observation and interview.
-- For participatory observation I observed how my participant gathered her information online.
+- For the participatory observation, I observed how my participant gathered her information online.
 - For the interview, I asked her some questions on her thoughts on K-12 education and her ways of finding information on that topic (online, word-of-mouth, etc.)

 Through this, I gained a better understanding of how users thought about the topic of K-12 education and how they gathered information on the topic.
 The user confirmed my initial thoughts about different government websites.
 She used words like outdated, formal, and cluttered to describe the California Department of Education.
-I also learned a lot from her behavior.
+I also learned a lot from her general behavior of scouring the web for information.
 The following are some insights I made from the activity:
 - Word of mouth is an important way to gain information about K-12 education
 - User's view on government websites: formal, lots of information, overwhelming, and cluttered
 - Users rely on the generated list of questions and keywords to find more relevant information